CodeArcsInc/Logstack/README.md

  * The URL is simply https://$LOGSTACK_URL/rss?dashboard=$DASHBOARD_NAME

 ## AWS Elasticsearch Backup/Maintenance Tools
 Last but not least when using the AWS Elasticsearch service you get automated snapshots but these are likely inadequate for your support needs, which is where the AWS Elasticsearch Backup/Maintenance Tools comes in.
-These tools when properly configured allow you to create manual snapshots that run whenever you want and you can restore the created snapshots to any AWS Elasticsearch domain.
+These tools, when properly configured, allow you to create manual snapshots that run whenever you want and you can restore the created snapshots to any AWS Elasticsearch domain.
 The tools will also perform any necessary maintenance on the Elasticsearch indices, such as deleting old indices that are no longer used.

 ### Configuration
 In order to the AWS Elasticsearch Backup/Maintenance Tools running you must first do the following configurations steps.